DanielPickens/Example-of-blocking-bugs-in-go/README.md

-of goroutine creation with anonymous function, a feature Go proposes to ease the creation of goroutines, the usage of buffered vs. unbuffered channels, the non-determinism of waiting for multiple channel operations using select,
+of goroutine creation with anonymous function, a feature Go proposes to ease the creation of goroutines, the usage of buffered vs. unbuffered channels, the non-determinism of waiting for multiple channel operations using select to be specific.